anyaevostinar/anyaevostinar.github.io/classes/201-s26/syllabus.md

 If you are having difficulties maintaining your well-being, please contact me and/or pursue other resources, such as Student Health and Counseling or resources on the Office of Health Promotion website.
 Student Health and Counseling is currently offering telehealth services.

 Carleton is committed to fostering an environment free of sexual misconduct.
 Please be aware all Carleton faculty and staff members, with the exception of Chaplains and SHAC staff, are “responsible employees.”
 Responsible employees are required to share any information they have regarding incidents of sexual misconduct with the Title IX Coordinator.
 Carleton’s goal is to ensure campus community members are aware of all the options available and have access to the resources they need.
-If you have questions, please contact Carleton’s Title IX Coordinator, or visit the Sexual Misconduct Prevention and Response website: https://www.carleton.edu/sexual-misconduct/.
+If you have questions, please contact Laura Riehle-Merrill, Carleton’s Title IX Coordinator, or visit the Sexual Misconduct Prevention and Response website: https://www.carleton.edu/sexual-misconduct/.

 ## Academic Honesty and Collaboration Policy
 As noted in Carleton's policy on academic integrity, violations of academic honesty are dealt with at the college level.